Updated April 2021

 Do “Top Attorney” Website Badges Convert?

-I’ve had the pleasure of working with thousands of attorneys on their marketing.
-In my attorney MasterMind group, we have discussed the pros and cons of website badges.
+I have had the pleasure of working with thousands of attorneys on their marketing.
+In my Accelerated groups, we have discussed the pros and cons of website badges.
 If you are not familiar, these are images that announce that you are the “Car Accident Attorney of 20XX.”

 My own law firm has split-tested “best lawyer” website badges on our home page, our testimonial page, and our article pages.
 The results are always “okay but not great.”
 Sure, sometimes we notice people stay on a page with badges longer, but the results are rarely significant enough to make an impact on our all-important metric; revenue.